Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: -Pareto-optimal Strategy Profiles

 \begin{lemma} After eliminating a closed set of rotations $\mathcal{R}$, each $v$ in $\mathcal{R}$ is reachable from at least one vertex in $Max(\mathcal{R})$, i.e., there exists a path to $v$ from a vertex in $Max(\mathcal{R})$. \end{lemma}

-This lemma is a generalization of Lemma~\ref{RotationReachability}.
 If $R_2$ explicitly precedes $R_1$, then they must contain a common man.
 Therefore, after eliminating $R_1$, vertices in $R_1$ can reach any vertex that is previously reachable from $R_2$.
 The analysis goes on recursively until some rotation has no predecessors.

-Given a closed set of rotations $\mathcal{R}$, we say $\mathcal{R}$ can be eliminated for simplicity, if the corresponding matching after eliminating rotations in $\mathcal{R}$ is in $S_A$.
+Given a closed set of rotations $\mathcal{R}$, we say $\mathcal{R}$ can be eliminated for simplicity, if the corresponding matching after eliminating rotations in $\mathcal{R}$ is in $S_L$.
+The following lemma provides us a simpler way to check whether a closed set of rotations can be eliminated.

-\begin{lemma} A closed set of rotations $\mathcal{R}$ can be eliminated if and only if after eliminating $\mathcal{R}$, every vertex of rotations in $Max(\mathcal{R})$ can be reached from $s$. \end{lemma}
+\begin{lemma} A closed set of rotations $\mathcal{R}$ can be eliminated if and only if after eliminating $\mathcal{R}$, every vertex in $Max(\mathcal{R})$ can be reached from $s$. \end{lemma}

-The following theorem provides us a desired property of closed sets of rotations that can be eliminated.